jepiqueau/jepiqueau.github.io/_posts/2023-11-28-Quasar-SQLite-CRUD-App.md

 We learned how to create an application menu.

 We learned how to used some basic methods of the '@capacitor-community/sqlite' plugin to create a CRUD application from scratched and store persistent SQLite data into the Web IndexedDB browser database.

+We learned how to upgrade the `version` of the database by using the incremental upgrade statements process.

 Enjoy your development from there.